Revelation (short story): Plot

-As black women who work for the Turpin's wait for Claud, they notice the wound over Ruby Turpin's eye.
+As black women who work for the Turpins wait for Claud, they notice the wound over Ruby Turpin's eye.
 Mrs. Turpin confesses that Mary Grace threw a book at her and called her "an old wart hog from hell".
 Two women exclaim that they'd kill Mary Grace and compliment Mrs. Turpin for being a nice white woman.
 Ruby Turpin's mind rejects the flattery and judges the women "idiots" as she provides them water for the short trip to their homes.

 Ruby Turpin and Claud walk to their pig parlor to wash-down the hogs and the sty.
 Claud starts the job but his wife takes over and sends him off to drive their workers to their homes.
-While working as the sun sets spectacularly, she becomes enranged at her predicament shouts questions skyward: "How am I a hog and me too?"; and "How am I saved and from hell too?".
+While working as the sun sets spectacularly, she becomes enraged at her predicament shouts questions skyward: "How am I a hog and me too?"; and "How am I saved and from hell too?".
 She protests that she isn't a hog because she's not white nor black trash and receives a response in the form of a "garbled echo".
 Then she shouts, "Who do you think you are?" and like an echo "returned to her clearly like an answer beyond the wood."
 The answer she heard stopped her from shouting more.
 She watches Claud's truck recede in the distance and thinks of it colliding with a bigger truck that kills Claud and his passengers.
 In the next moments of quiet, she contemplates about her hogs that are in the red light of sunset where they "appeared to pant a secret life".

-Just after sunset and while Claud's truck reappears.
-Ruby Turpin experiences a vision of people crossing a bridge of light from Earth towards Heaven.
-The people who ascend first are the white and black trash, freaks and lunatics at the bottom on Ruby Turpin's box car hierarchy who ascend as joyous, disorderly Christian soldiers.
+Just after sunset and while Claud's truck reappears, Ruby Turpin experiences a vision of people crossing a bridge of light from Earth towards Heaven.
+The people who ascend first are the white and black trash, freaks and lunatics at the bottom of her box car hierarchy who ascend as joyous, disorderly Christian soldiers.
 The last to begin their ascent are people who march as a tribe and include those like herself and her husband, though as they march upward "she could see by their shocked and altered faces that even their virtues were being burned away."
 Ruby Turpin sees the vision as her destiny.
 As she walks back to her house as night falls, she hears crickets chirping as "the voices of the souls climbing upward into the starry field and shouting hallelujah".